amandhal/gitpractice/README.md

 ## Project Overview

-This project demonstrates the deployment of a production-style Node.js application on Amazon EKS using Infrastructure as Code, GitOps principles, automated CI/CD pipelines, monitoring, logging, and autoscaling capabilities.
+This project demonstrates the deployment of a Node.js application on Amazon EKS using Infrastructure as Code, automated CI/CD pipelines, monitoring, logging, and autoscaling capabilities.

 The infrastructure is provisioned using Terraform and deployed on AWS EKS.
 The application is packaged and deployed through a custom Helm chart and continuously delivered using GitHub Actions.